 Hopefully, now you have a much better understanding of the overall concept.
 So, how to increase oxygen in a fish tank?
 In a nutshell, you can instantly improve the oxygen level by pouring down some water in the aquarium from a height.
 Then, a significant water change (50%) or manual surface agitation effectively boosts the oxygen level.

-However, those are temporary; to get the permanent solution, you can use an air pump, powerhead, or HOB filter.
+However, those are temporary; you can use an air pump, powerhead, or HOB filter to get the permanent solution.
 I have mentioned several permanent solutions; however, you don’t need all of them, maybe one or two.

 A properly maintained aquarium usually doesn’t show symptoms of low oxygen.
 Everybody wants to provide a comfortable living place for their adorable fishes.
 However, a low oxygen level is devastating.
 I suggest using one of the permanent solutions to avoid the risk and always be prepared for the emergency.